 - The first column of results is the value provided by existing and forecasted solar PV systems in 2017.
-The value is a \$ per kW of solar PV capacity. - The second column of results is the potential value provided by an additional megawatt (MW) of solar PV system capacity installed on the network in 2017.
-The value is a \$ per kW of solar PV capacity.
-Note that it is not possible to deduce the value of a single, say 3kW, system of solar PV from this figure.
-The value provided is a function of the size of the increment that was used for the calculation (i.e. +1MW of capacity).
-Adding differently sized increments would produce a different average per kW value. - The third column of results is the potential value provided by an additional megawatt of network-optimised system131 capacity installed on the network in 2017.
-The value is a \$ per kW of system capacity.
-Note that it is not possible to deduce the value of a single 'network optimised' distributed generation system from this figure.
+The value is a \$/kW of solar PV installed capacity. - The second column of results is the potential value provided by an additional megawatt (MW) of solar PV system capacity installed on the network in 2017.
+The value is a \$/kW of installed solar PV capacity.
+Note that it is not possible to deduce the value of a single, say 3 kW, system of solar PV from this figure.
+The value provided is a function of the size of the increment that was used for the calculation (i.e. +1 MW of capacity).
+Adding differently sized increments would produce a different average per kW value. - The third column of results is the potential value provided by an additional megawatt of network-optimised system152 capacity installed on the network in 2017.
+The value is a \$/kW of installed system capacity.
+Note that it is not possible to deduce the value of a single 'network optimised' distributed generation system from

+152 A 'network optimised' system is one that provides firm output during periods of network congestion.

+- this figure.
 The value provided is a function of the size of the increment.
-Adding differently sized increments would produce a different average per kW value.

-131 A 'network optimised' system is one that provides firm output during periods of network congestion.

-• The final column of results is the ratio of value from an additional megawatt capacity network-optimised system compared to a solar PV system.
+Adding differently sized increments would produce a different average per kW value. - The final column of results is the ratio of value from an additional megawatt capacity network-optimised system compared to a solar PV system.